 Results from the ATAC trial bone substudy at 12 and 24 months demonstrated that patients receiving Anastrozole had a mean decrease in both lumbar spine and total hip bone mineral density (BMD) compared to baseline.
-Patients receiving tamoxifen had a mean increase in both lumbar spine and total hip BMD compared to baseline [see Adverse Reactions (6.1)].
+Patients receiving tamoxifen had a mean increase in both lumbar spine and total hip BMD compared to baseline.
+Consider bone mineral density monitoring in patients treated with Anastrozole [see Adverse Reactions (6.1)].

 During the ATAC trial, more patients receiving Anastrozole were reported to have elevated serum cholesterol compared to patients receiving tamoxifen (9% versus 3.5%, respectively) [see Adverse Reactions (6.1)].